Java Clean Code - How to Write Clean Code in Java?

 3. Source File Structure

-The source file structure can contain many different types of elements inside it.
-We can follow any source file structure available out there, or we can create our own source file structure if needed and stick to it.
+The source file structure can contain many different types of elements.
+We can follow any available source file structure or create our own if needed and stick to it.

 • Package statement